-- a) Identify domestic violence, dating violence, sexual assault, sexual harassment and stalking as prohibited conduct; - b) Define what behavior constitutes sexual assault, sexual harassment, stalking, and domestic and dating violence; - c) Define what behaviors and actions constitute consent to sexual activity under the USMMA policy; - d) Provide a description of safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of sexual assault, stalking, or domestic or dating violence against a person other than the bystander.
-The Academy has implemented the Green Dot Program and has trained facilitators who teach Green Dot techniques to Midshipmen, faculty and staff.
-The Green Dot model considers all community members as potential bystanders and by providing education, awareness and practice of intervention skills, Green Dot fosters behaviors that establish intolerance of the norm and promotes reactive interventions in high-risk situations.
+- a) Identify relationship violence, sexual assault, sexual or gender-based harassment and stalking as prohibited conduct; - b) Define what behavior constitutes sexual assault, sexual or gender-based harassment, stalking, and relationship violence; - c) Define what behaviors and actions constitute consent to sexual activity under the USMMA policy; - d) Provide a description of safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of sexual assault, sexual or gender-based harassment, stalking, or relationship violence against a person other than the bystander.
+The Academy has implemented a bystander intervention program and has trained facilitators to teach bystander intervention techniques to Midshipmen, faculty and staff.
+The Academy considers all community members as potential bystanders and by providing education, awareness and practice of intervention skills, the program fosters behaviors that establish intolerance of the norm and promotes reactive interventions in high-risk situations.
 Effective bystander intervention means that individuals must recognize situations of potential harm, understand conditions that facilitate violence, overcome barriers to intervening, identify safe and effective intervention options, and take action to intervene.
 Bystander techniques include, but are not limited to, diversion and distraction;